Docs/ Add Human Approval Gates to CI/CD Pipelines

 Token expired in pipeline

-Vouch JWTs have a limited lifetime.
-The deployer must generate the token shortly before triggering the workflow.
-If the token expires during deployment, the deployer needs to re-authenticate and re-trigger.
+Vouch JWTs have a limited lifetime – generate the token shortly before triggering the workflow.
+If it expires during deployment, the deployer needs to re-authenticate and re-trigger.

 Access denied on AssumeRoleWithWebIdentity

-Check that the trust policy’s sub condition includes the deployer’s email and the aud matches us.vouch.sh.
+Check that the trust policy’s sub condition includes the deployer’s email and the aud matches https://us.vouch.sh.